Select Page

 Douthat: Did your perspective on, let’s say, elite liberals change more in that time, or did your perspective on anti-Trump, business-class Republicans change more?

 Vance: Oh, both.
 I think it’s very hard to say which group of people I felt more strongly about.
 I literally grew up in a family where my grandmother was negotiating with the Meals on Wheels person to give her more food so that both of us could have something to eat.
-And I was (my note: then finding myself) going to the Sun Valley billionaires boot camp.
+And I was (then finding myself) going to the Sun Valley billionaires boot camp.
 My life had completely transformed.

 The people on the left, I would say, whose politics I am open to – it’s the Bernie Bros.
 But generally, center-left liberals who are doing very well, and center-right conservatives who are doing very well, have an incredible blind spot about how much their success is built on a system that is not serving people who they should be serving.